2002 Pacific typhoon season: Severe Tropical Storm Bavi

 A tropical disturbance organized within the monsoon trough in early October near the FSM.
 The convection gradually consolidated around a single circulation, developing into a tropical depression on October 8.
 Wind shear was weak and outflow was good, which allowed for slow strengthening; however, the system was elongated, with a separate circulation to the west.
 Around this time, the system produced gale-force winds on Kosrae in the FSM.
 Late on October 9, the JMA upgraded the depression to Tropical Storm Bavi to the east of Guam, although it was still a broad system at the time.
 After becoming a tropical storm, Bavi moved generally northward due to a ridge retreating to the northeast.
 By October 11, winds were fairly weak near the center and were stronger in outer rainbands.
 That day, the JMA estimated peak winds of 100 km/h.
 Despite the broad structure, with an exposed circulation at the peak, the JTWC estimated winds as high as 130 km/h, making Bavi a typhoon.
 Shortly after reaching peak winds, the storm turned to the northeast and entered the westerlies.
 Increasing shear weakened the convection, and Bavi became extratropical on October 13.
 It continued to the northeast and crossed into the Central Pacific on October 16.

+Tropical Depression 27W

+Tropical Depression 27W formed on October 17 about 1,220 km east-northeast of Saipan.
+It moved westward due to a ridge to the north, and failed to intensify due to weak outflow and dry air.
+It dissipated on October 19.

+Tropical Depression 28W

+On October 18, another depression formed near the International Date Line.
+Classified as Tropical Depression 28W by the JTWC, it moved generally northward due to a break in the ridge.
+Wind shear dissipated the depression on October 20.